 - An Offer You Can't Refuse: Qin offers Hinako a chance to reside in his kingdom as a citizen.
 He does this due to her being a True Ancestor, making her someone he sees as an equal as a "true human".
 In exchange for that and letting him study her biology, Xin would let her be with Xiang Yu.
 Hinako agrees to this arrangement.

-- Playing with Fire: His Extra attack animation involves creating a phoenix-shaped burst of flame and sending it at his foe.
+- Playing with Fire: His Extra Attack animation involves creating a phoenix-shaped burst of blue flame and sending it at his foe.

 - Power Gives You Wings: His hair is shaped like enormous butterfly wings, making him look at once silly, intimidating and fabulous.
 He also summons a pair of phoenix wings for himself during his Extra Attack, before sending a flaming phoenix at the target.

 - Scarf Of Asskicking: He has an enormous shawl of elaborately-shaped mercury around his arms that forms a sort of halo over his head, which transforms into various offensive forms as part of his attacks.

 - Ship Tease: In a similar manner to Wu Zetian, he asks in his Bond Lines if the protagonist is interested in starting a kingdom, and grumbles in disappointment when they answer no.